 Geographically speaking (and this is only based on my personal experiences), driving in the north seems to be easier than in the south.
 The farther down south you go, the more relaxed drivers seem to be with the rules – as in stopping at a Stop sign is mandatory.

 As mentioned above, you will be sharing the road with pedestrians, trams, buses, scooters, cyclists and fellow drivers.
 Often there are no designated lanes.
-Sometimes what seems like a two lane street will have a row of three cars.
-Speaking of rows, double and triple parking is common especially in cities like Naples and Rome.
+Sometimes what seems like a two-lane street will have a row of three cars. peaking of rows, double and triple parking is common especially in cities like Naples and Rome.
 If you find yourself boxed in, just honk a few times and the guy drinking his coffee will come out and move his car.
 And since we are on the subject of honking, sometimes when there is a two-way street, but clearly only enough room for one car to fit, you will hear honking.
 This is an oncoming car warning you they are coming.
 The honk method is used for any situation in which two drivers cannot see each other.

 Note that in most larger cities, traffic is limited in the historic center.
 Make sure you look for the signs.
 They will look like this or something similar: